rishu0214/PathBase/README.md

-This app makes your journey easier
+This app makes your journey easier.